Equestrian events at the 1928 Summer Olympics: Eventing

 46 riders from 17 nations competed in the eventing competition.
 Dressage saw the time allowed for the test raised from 10 to 11 minutes, and was now counting for 300 total points rather than 200 seen in the last Games, making it have a huge impact on final placings, since the time allowed for all phases of the Endurance was generous.
 There were 8 eliminations on endurance day (resulting in only 3 of the teams finishing the competition) primarily due to missing flags which were difficult to follow over the flat land.
 The point system for the Endurance day was kept the same (Phases A, C, and E were each worth 200 points, steeplechase was worth 500 points, and cross-country 700 points), while the show jumping phase was reduced in importance from 400 to 300 points total.
 The speed on steeplechase was raised from 550 up to 600 meters a minute.

 Medal summary

 Participating nations

 A total of 113 horse riders from 20 nations competed at the Amsterdam Games:

 Medal table

+Officials

+Appointment of officials was as follows: